 Tib-post tendinopathy is usually treated by off-loading the tendon.
 So, off-loading is basically the process of taking the stress and the strain off of the tendon.
 This can be completed with the use of strapping, footwear, orthotics, and braces.
 We also use physical therapy to help with the healing.
 So, physical therapy, usually includes massage and dry needling and we also do quite a little strength training and rehabilitation around tib-post tendinopathy as well.
 So, this is including strengthening of the muscle, stretching of the muscle, and even addressing issues with weakness in the flexibilities in surrounding tissues.

 As tib-post tendinopathy is degenerative, it can present as a more chronic change called tib-post tendon dysfunction.
-‘Cause tib-post tendon dysfunction is that chronic, arthritic change, which is associated with the tib-post tendon, it can become a poorer outcome in terms of your longterm pain, so I guess the important thing is to treat early and diagnose effective as well.
+‘Cause tib-post tendon dysfunction is that chronic, arthritic change, which is associated with the tib-post tendon, it can become a poorer outcome in terms of your long term pain, so I guess the important thing is to treat early and diagnose effectively as well.
 The information provided today has been general; however, if you’d like a full assessment, please book in online at our website.